William A. Brookshire Military Museum

 Museum Hours and Contact Information

-LSU alumni who participated in ROTC or alumni who served in any of the nation’s armed forces are asked to donate items acquired before or during their years of service.
+LSU alumni, staff, or faculty who participated in ROTC or served in any of the nation’s armed forces are asked to donate items acquired before or during their years of service.

 - Uniforms and clothing items